 Asbestos, a mineral often used in the past in building materials, presents a risk that mesothelioma cancer could develop in those who are continuously exposed.
 There are six different types of asbestos minerals, and all of them are carcinogenic.
 Asbestos exposure can cause lung cancer, mesothelioma, and asbestosis—a long-term lung disease.
 Although not every person who has been exposed to asbestos will suffer the negative consequences, everyone should be aware of the possible harmful effects of the fibers.

 Those who suffer from asbestos-related diseases should seek medical care from medical professionals and may also wish to take legal action.
 Those who have been affected by an asbestos-related condition may be eligible for compensation from liable employers, contractors, or others in charge of ensuring people’s safety.
-At Hach & Rose, LLP, our lawyers are experienced in helping those affected by asbestos take legal action to secure the compensation they deserve.

 Jobs with Higher Risk of Exposure

 Some jobs present higher risks of exposure to asbestos than others, including:

 - Auto Mechanics

 This is just a handful of jobs that may present high risks of asbestos exposure to employees.
 If you have suffered from asbestos-related illnesses in one of these occupations or another, you may wish to take legal action.